pragzz1238/Online-Library-Management-System/README.md

 ## Installation

-To run the Library Management System, you need a web server and a database server.
+To run the Online Library Management System, you need a web server and a database server.
 Here's how to set it up using XAMPP:

 1. Install [XAMPP](https://www.apachefriends.org/index.html) on your computer.

 2. Clone this repository to your XAMPP web server directory (e.g., `htdocs`).

-3. Import the provided database SQL file (`library_database.sql`) into your MySQL database using phpMyAdmin or the MySQL command line.
+3. Import the provided database SQL file (`library.sql`) into your MySQL database using phpMyAdmin or the MySQL command line.

 4. Configure the database connection in the PHP files as needed.